Monday, November 27, 2023

 Every transition, however, is not that easy.
 In some, there is no wormhole waiting for us.
 There is nothing obvious in front of us to step into.

 After some endings, to navigate further, we have our work cut out.
-We have to construct the wormhole, and that could turn out to be like a layperson needing to learn quantum mechanics.
+We have to construct the wormhole, a task that could turn out to be like a layperson needing to learn quantum mechanics.
 It is not a trivial endeavor.

 Some transitions, like the day we retire, or the day when the realization of mortality begins to stick to our skin fall in that category.

-Another category of hard transitions could be struggling to navigate the wormhole that connects psychological changes in perspectives.
-One such change in perspective is how we perceive the passage of the day, and it happens when we begin to realize the fundamental importance of the day, the basic unit of how we spend our time.
+Another category of hard transitions could be struggling to navigate the wormhole that connects psychological changes in our perspectives.
+One such change is how we perceive the passage of the day, and it happens when we begin to realize the fundamental importance of the day, the basic unit of how we spend our time, in shaping the sum of out life.

 Before the change in perspective a day used to be just a day.
 It started and it ended.
 Nothing more and nothing less.
 The sun rose, and many hours later, it set.

-Afterwards is the awareness that the passage of a day means much more than it seems to be.
+After the transition there is an awareness that the passage of a day means much more than it seems to be.

 At some point of time in life a realization comes that on average we live around 30,000 days (~ 82 years) and out of that we have already lived 25,000 days (~ 68 years), and what is left is 5,000 (~ 14 years) more to go.

 And did you know that there is also a national wine day.
-A day we can all look forward to longingly.
+A day we can all look forward to.
+Let us drink to that.

 Ciao.